Youngestdev/abdul.codes/content/posts/crowdfund-cosmos.md

 date: 2022-04-28
 ---

-> Initially wrote this as an assessment in February for a role which didn't go work out after 2 long months ( one month unnecessary waiting ) of interviewing.
+>> I initially wrote this as an assessment in February for a role which didn't go work out after 2 long months ( one month unnecessary waiting ) of interviewing.
+Special thanks to Remi for staying up and helping with the test run the project.
+Chidi & Favour too, for reading the initial draft!

 [Starport](https://starport.com/) is a robust and flexible platform that provides the tools needed to scaffold a working decentralized application on its own independent blockain.
 If you're building a decentralised application and priotize ease of working, you should really look into leveraging starport.